-For ISO5451-Q1 OUT to follow IN+ in normal functional mode, $\overline{\text{RST}}$ and RDY must be in high state.
+For OUTH/L of the ISO5452 device to follow IN+ in normal functional mode, the \overline{RST} and RDY pins must be in the high state.
+Table 9-1 lists the device functional modes

-Table 1.
+Table 9-1.
 Function Table(1)